 Based on the numbers involved we work out some reasonable proposal directed at the trade union movement, to organize this group of women.
-For example, if we were to choose hospitals in Deproit, we might suggest that the Central Labor Council plus the UAW and IBI put a up enough money to pay "a specific number" of women organizers and campaign expenses for a serious organizing commex campaign in hospitals.
+For example, if we were to choose hospitals in Detroit, we might suggest that the Central Labor Council plus the UAW and IBT put p up enough money to pay "a specific number" of women organizers and campaign expenses for a serious organizing compass campaign in hospitals.
 (The branch should consult with the women's commissioner and industrial secretary when working out target industry and proposal).